benthepoet/farmadeus/content/logs/farm-log-2020.md

 Category: Logs
 Authors: Ben Hanna

+### February 8, 2020
+Checked on the apple seeds in the refrigerator.
+Planted five Siberian Crab Apple seeds that had sprouted.

+---

 ### January 26, 2020
 The Dunstan Chestnuts have begun to sprout in the refrigerator.
 One was compromised by mold.
 Pulled two out and planted in containers.